 Constructivists argue that there are multiple realities, rejecting the notion of a single truth or reality.
 They are dedicated to understanding and interpreting the significance related to an action.
 Due to this rationale, constructivists frequently use qualitative research methods, such as interviews or case studies, to emphasize diverse viewpoints.

 Constructivism is one of the paradigms of research that seeks to address the question of “why.”
-Asking, “Why do 25% of the employees of an organisation regularly arrive late to work?” instead of just establishing the relationship between two variables is a more qualitative approach to social research.
+Concerned, “Why do 25% of the employees of a company often arrive late to work?” a more qualitative method of social science study, as opposed to merely determining the correlation between two variables.

 Pragmatism

 Pragmatists view that reality is constantly being interpreted and reevaluated in response to new and unexpected situations.
 Due to this, the approach they use in research is determined by the specific research question.
-It is one of the paradigms of research that frequently integrate positivist and constructivist principles in their research projects, employing a combination of qualitative and quantitative methods to explore various aspects of a research problem.
+Pragmatists commonly integrate positivist and constructivist concepts in their research projects, adopting a combination of qualitative and quantitative methodologies to study various elements of a research subject.

-The belief is that the most effective research methods are the ones that best address the research question.
+It is believed that the most effective research methods are those that most effectively address the study question.
 In this regard, it holds the belief that reality is constantly being reevaluated, discussed, and understood, and thus, the most effective approach is the one that resolves the issue at hand.

 Subjectivism

-Subjectivism is a philosophical theory that suggests truth is solely based on personal experience.
+A philosophical philosophy known as subjectivism holds that the only basis for truth is one’s own experience.
 If someone is solely relying on their own thoughts and perspectives when interpreting a specific event or information, this can be described as subjectivism.
 For example, suppose a woman loses her gold by theft.
 In that case, she tells her neighbor about the ratio of stolen gold, but when the discussion passes in the town, in the end, the ratio of stolen gold increases because of subjectivism.

-Subjectivism is one of the paradigms of research that suggests that social phenomena are shaped by the perceptions and actions of the individuals involved.
+Subjectivism argue that Individuals’ perspectives and behaviors influence societal phenomena.
 Nevertheless, the interpretation of this matter relies on the individual’s perceptions, understandings, feelings, and experiences.
 Every individual has their own unique opinions, feelings, and perceptions.

 Realism

 All knowledge is acquired through the five senses.
 This was the first school of thought to provide knowledge.
-The realism is an other paradigms of research, based on the concept that reality exists independently of the human mind.
-As a branch of epistemology, this philosophy is based on the assumption of a scientific approach to knowledge development.
+The realism research philosophy argues that reality exists irrespective of how people think.
+This philosophical area of epistemology relies on the notion of a scientific methodology for knowledge gain.

-Direct and Critical realism are two different types of realism.
+Direct realism and critical realism are two distinct forms of realism.

 Direct Realism